-A Day in the Life of an Engine or Machine Assembler
+Daily Life Of an Engine or Machine Assembler

 - Maintain and lubricate parts or components.

-These are the skills Engine and Machine Assemblers say are the most useful in their careers:
+Below is a list of the skills most Engine and Machine Assemblers say are important on the job.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.